betaglot/plantabeta/docs/dev/AfternoonTask.md

 Open Source is the most important thing to understand for Plantbeta's growth and implementation.
 I need to become an expert.
 Play the wikipedia game.
 :::

+- Laravel
 - D3.js
 - Python
 - Vue
 - Geomatics
 - HubermanLab website
     - Figure out how they are coding the timestamps

+## Documentation

+Crop or label screenshots of these sites, currently Plantbeta is just documentation.

+See what works and straight up copy when general enough, they're all open source anyway.

+Look at the documentation for these sites:

 ## Forestry in BC